Darlan (footballer, born 1998)

-Darlan Pereira Mendes (born 16 April 1998), sometimes known as just Darlan, is a Brazilian professional footballer who plays as a midfielder for Grêmio.
+Darlan Pereira Mendes (born 16 April 1998), sometimes known as just Darlan, is a Brazilian professional footballer who plays as a midfielder for Chinese Super League club Wuhan Three Towns.

 Professional career

 Darlan joined the youth academy of Grêmio at the age of 12.
 Darlan made his professional debut with Grêmio in a 3–0 Campeonato Gaúcho win over São José-PA on 9 March 2019.

+On 25 July 2023, Darlan moved abroad, signing a 3-year deal with Levski Sofia.

+On 20 February 2024, Levski announced that Darlan would be transferring to Chinese Super League club Wuhan Three Towns.